 Leptonia incana Green Leptonia

-Caps are 2-3 cm across, dry, smooth, convex to flat, umbilicate, pea-green to turquoise-green, becoming bright yellow and often radially striate at maturity, and with the odour of mice.
-Gills are attached, well-spaced, greenish to yellowish, becoming pale orange-brown.
+Caps are 2-3 cm, dry, smooth, convex to flat, umbilicate, pea-green to turquoise-green, becoming bright yellow, often radially striate at maturity, and with the odour of mice.
+Gills are attached, well-spaced, and greenish to yellowish becoming pale orange-brown.
 Stalks are smooth, shining, and green to yellow-green.
-Spore prints are pink.
+Spore prints are pinkish brown.
 Readily recognized by its colour and unpleasant taste, the Green Leptonia is common and widespread and fruits on the ground in mixed woods.
+Also click here.